-They don’t address the cause, or the deeper issues behind the symptom, so although you’ll be able to see better with lens, your eyesight will continue to decline gradually.
-Glasses make the muscles of the eyes more lazy, which just leads to poorer vision long term.
+They don’t address the cause, or the deeper issues behind the symptom, so although you’ll be able to see better with a lens, your eyesight will continue to decline gradually.
+Glasses make the muscles of the eyes lazier, which just leads to poorer vision long term.
 The long-term effects of laser surgery are still unknown, and it seems a little like an expensive, brutal form of Russian roulette.
 There are many cases of this surgery failing after several years and the eyesight returning to the same or worse after a couple of years.

 Adopt good habits to help your vision

 You can make a habit of eye exercises and good habits like proper sleep, cleansing etc., and there are products available to strengthen the eye muscles, like pinhole glasses.
 You look through these and it makes the eyes work harder to see – the opposite of prescription glasses.
 There are lots of foods that will help, and a few dietary products on the market that will give your vision an extra boost.
-Some can repair damage, while some can slow it down.
+Some can repair the damage, while some can slow it down.

-Eating clean is sensible for many reasons, but non-vegetarian/vegan foods, as well as trans-fat-laden foods, those with a lot of irradiated spices, additives and preservatives are a major contributor to poor eye health.
+Eating clean is sensible for many reasons, but non-vegetarian/vegan foods, as well as trans-fat-laden foods, those with a lot of irradiated spices, additives and preservatives, are a major contributor to poor eye health.
 The more toxins are present in your body, the harder it has to work at keeping them from damaging your vital organs, and this includes your precious eyes.

 Vision-boosting foods, supplements and remedies